 Chronic poor posture with the chin protruding.
 Poor posture often is overlooked when considering cortisol.
 But a caveman posture with the shoulders and hips flexed can mimic the “flight-or-fight” position that causes a massive release of cortisol and catecholamines.
 If that weren’t bad enough, the “chin forward” posture impedes signals from the spinal cord, causing them to stop in the middle of the brain.
 This slows our thoughts and reflexes.
 Also, poor posture prevents the protein from adequately stimulating the brain which will cause the brain cells to shrink eventually.
 “Use-it-or-lose-it” is as vital to the brain as it is to the body.
 Remember mom’s advice: stand up straight!

 Pain – both physical and mental.
 Cortisol can protect us from suffering.
 But if left unchecked it can spiral out of control and do far more harm than good.
 Insomnia, weight gain, muscle weakness, fatigue, and infections are signs of adrenal burnout.
 Don’t ignore chronic, intense pain.
 Deal with it.

-Constant stress that is not handled correctly.
+Constant stress is not handled correctly.
 Excess, chronic stress can be deadly if not addressed appropriately.
 Cortisol's primary purpose is to help you manage extreme stress.
 It pours out in massive doses during the “fight-or-flight” response, as well as starvation and other severely stressful situation.
 Why does the body release this much cortisol?
 The answer goes back to our far-flung caveman ancestors.
 They often needed to swing into action immediately to get lunch or avoid being lunch.
 Naturally, this resulted in a floodgate of cortisol release.
 However, those situations were usually over quickly.
 Our bodies are not designed to deal with the continual cortisol bombardment caused by traffic jams, office politics, demanding spouses, etc. This is why we need to keep our cortisol levels under control.
 Meditation, exercise, socializing, hobbies – there are many ways to combat and manage stress.
 Make sure you find the right path for you.

 High Cortisol Now = Low Cortisol Later